 8.1 Establishment of WREGIS Subaccount

-In accordance with «Customer Name»’s election under section 5(2) above, BPA shall establish a subaccount in «Customer Name»’s name within BPA’s WREGIS account.
+In accordance with «Customer Name»’s election under section 5(2) above, BPA shall establish a subaccount in «Customer Name»’s name, if not already established, within BPA’s WREGIS account.
 BPA shall provide «Customer Name» read-only access to its subaccount.

 BPA shall use such subaccount for the purposes of administering the provisions of this Agreement related to RECs that «Customer Name» receives from BPA.